Enterlucent/plughub-tmp/CONTRIBUTING.md

    - Be responsive to questions or requested changes during review.
 6. Your Pull Request will be reviewed and, if approved, merged.
    - If your documentation is tied to a feature or asset issue, merging may wait until all related work is complete.
-   - Once merged, you’ll be recognized as an official contributor!
+   - Once merged, you'll be recognized as an official contributor!

 ## Programmer